hthuman/tech-interview-tips/_pages/code-katas.md

     2. Able to write the code, but it takes several minutes and/or multiple submission + bug fix rounds
     3. Can write code in 1 minute and perfectly on the first try
 * **Think about the time/space complexity as you code.** Think about this with every line you write.
 When allocating supplemental data structures, think about how this impacts space complexity.
 When you add a for loop, think about what this means for time complexity.

+All it takes is regular practice.
+You don't need to grind for hours, you just need to do a little bit regularly until you are able to just sit down and confidently code the solution without backtracking or hesitation.
+Even 5 minutes of practice a day on one of these is beneficial.

+I also use them before interviews to calm myself down and get into the right mental space.

 ## What are code katas?